Thank you for getting social about animal agriculture! Share any of the following graphics to your social media pages!

 Eggs take only 24 to 26 hours to form in a hen.
 Thirty-minutes after laying eggs, the process inside the hen starts all over again. https://bit.ly/2Z9JOPS

-Omega-3 enriched eggs are laid by hens fed a special diet rich in omega-3’s.
-These eggs provide more omega-3 fatty acids from 100 mg to over 600 mg per egg. https://bit.ly/2JYLXu8
+These eggs provide more omega-3 fatty acids from 100 mg to over 600 mg per egg! https://bit.ly/2JYLXu8

-Fact: All poultry are raised without added hormones. http://bit.ly/2bmCNb6
+Fact: All poultry are raised without added hormones. https://bit.ly/3kKLnDU

 Myth: Brown eggs are fresher and healthier than white eggs.